A223D/A223D/README.md

   * Similar to SSD1306, but does not work...

-### 🔗 Let's connect if you have an interesting hardware-related idea you'd like to collaborate on something cool.
-You can reach me at [kushagra.goel@mail.utoronto.ca](mailto:kushagra.goel@mail.utoronto.ca) or [LinkedIn](https://www.linkedin.com/in/k-goel/)
+### 🔗 Let's connect if you have an interesting hardware-related idea or if you'd like to collaborate on something cool.
+You can reach me at [kushagra.goel@mail.utoronto.ca](mailto:kushagra.goel@mail.utoronto.ca) or on [LinkedIn](https://www.linkedin.com/in/k-goel/)

 ---